waku-org/specs/standards/application/waku-api.md

       num_shards_in_cluster:
         type: uint
         description: "The number of shards in the configured cluster; this is a globally agreed value for each cluster."

+  MessageValidation:
+    type: struct
+    fields:
+      max_message_size_bytes:
+        type: uint
+        default: 153600 # 150 KiB
+        description: "The maximum accepted message size in Bytes"
+      # For now, RLN is the only message validation available
+      rln_config:
+        type: option<RlnConfig>
+        # If the default config for TWN is not used, then we do not apply RLN
+        default: none

+  RlnConfig:
+    type: struct
+    fields:
+      contract_address:
+        type: string
+        description: "The address of the RLN contract exposes `root` and `getMerkleRoot` ABIs"
+      chain_id:
+        type: uint
+        description: "The chain id on which the RLN contract is deployed"
+      epoch_size_sec:
+        type: uint
+        description: "The epoch size to use for RLN, in seconds"
+      # Note that the limit for
 ```

 #### Function definitions